There is an option now on your profile page

 - Harry Potter

 - Saying "Voldemort".
 Most adults who had to live through his reign will call him "He Who Must Not Be Named" or "You-know-who", while his followers call him "The Dark Lord".
-Some adults and most students will just say his name because it's easier that way.
+Dumbledore is the only one who consistently calls him Voldemort, to which most people's reaction is "Alright for him - he's the most powerful wizard in the world."
+Harry also refuses to avoid his name, and as the series progresses more and more people follow Dumbledore's lead.

 - In Harry Potter and the Deathly Hallows it really DOES bring misfortune, in a very immediate and lethal form.
 When the Death Eaters take over the Ministry of Magic, they set up a spell that lets them know if anyone anywhere says "Voldemort", and they will teleport there to arrest everyone in case they were plotting against the Death Eaters.
-Part of the reason this works is because Voldemort has wised up to the fact that only his enemies use his name.
+Part of the reason this works is because Voldemort has wised up to the fact that only his enemies use his name (his followers invariably call him "the Dark Lord").

 - In an interview with Pottercast, Rowling called her Harry Potter Encyclopedia "the Scottish Book" (which may instead take the form of the website Pottermore); it's a double joke as she is English, but Hogwarts is in Scotland, and Rowling was living there while conceiving of and writing the first book.